a11yphant/a11yphant/documentation.md

 ### Start All Services

-You can choose if you want to start the services in the background or in the foreground.
-If you start them in the background, they are running but you can still use the shell/terminal in the meantime.
-If you start them in the foreground, you have to press `control + c` to exit/stop the service and use the shell/terminal again.
+All services will start in the background.
+This means that they are running but you can still use the shell/terminal in the meantime.

-#### Background

 ```bash
 #Starts all services in the background with `pm2`